PHYRA47/Computer-Vision/README.md

 # 💻 Computer Vision Projects

-This repository houses a collection of projects exploring various concepts and techniques in computer vision.
+This repository houses a collection assignments from the 3rd semester computer vision course of my Master's in Photonics for Security, Reliability, and Safety (PSRS) at UPEC University, Paris Est-Créteil

 ## 🎥 1.
 Meanshift Face Tracking